How to Find a Healthy Spiritual Teacher

 They appear to be healthy, nourished, calm, and balanced.
 They are generally without stress, anxiety, worry, rushing, and over-control.
 They are emotionally well-regulated, mature, nuanced and balanced.

 They take the time to see if there is a good fit between you two.
-And they have a clear idea of what differentiates themselves as a coach and who their client type is.
+And they have a clear idea of what differentiates themselves as a teacher and what they can honestly teach.
 They are honest with their expertise and status in their own journey.
 They are intentional, and do not have a spray and pray approach.

 They don’t try to rush or push you, get you to commit to things you’re not comfortable with, or try to sell you things and expect you to commit immediately.
 They do not seem to have concerns about money and scarcity.